d-nayee/Mixed-Messages/README.md

 Would appreciate any feedback and improvements.

-Feel feel to add on to this to make improvements.
+Feel free to add on to this to make improvements.